zeroluck/docs/sources/admin-guide/getting-started/index.md

 ## Single Sign-On (SSO)
-Now it's time to connect your endpoints, portals or websites with your Gluu Server.
-The Gluu Server stack includes both a [SAML](../saml/index.md) and [OpenID Connect Identity Provider](../openid-connect/index.md) which can be configured for single sign-on to any SAML 2.0 or OpenID Connect protected application.
+Now it is time to connect your endpoints, portals or websites with your Gluu Server.
+The Gluu Server stack includes both a [SAML](../saml/index.md) and an [OpenID Connect Identity Provider](../openid-connect/index.md) which can be configured for single sign-on to any SAML 2.0 or OpenID Connect protected application.

-Here are a couple how-to's for creating SSO to popular apps:
+Here are a couple of how-to's for creating SSO to popular applications:

 - [Using SAML to get SSO with Google Apps](../../articles/google-saml.md)
 - [Using SAML to get SSO with Salesforce.com](../../articles/salesforce-sso.md)